Silver Spoon (manga): Characters

 A close friend of Yuugo who is a huge otaku.
 He is sensible and mature and often gives Yuugo good advice.
 He cares for his friends and is very intelligent, knowing a lot about the crops and their economic value, and technology.
-He hopes to attend a college of university in Tokyo, mainly because, as he claims, Tokyo is the land of otaku.
+He hopes to attend a college or university in Tokyo, mainly because, as he claims, Tokyo is the land of otaku.